Unlinked Brand Mentions: Why They Matter More in The Age of AI

 The web talks about your brand more than it links to it.
 Every one of those mentions without a link is something, just not a backlink, and the question of how much it is worth has a real answer.

-What Is an Unlinked Brand Mention?
+What Is An Unlinked Brand Mention?

 An unlinked brand mention is any reference to your brand, product, or people in online content that does not include a clickable link back to your site.
 A journalist naming your company in an article, a Reddit thread discussing your tool, a roundup listing you without linking: all unlinked mentions.
 The brand is named; the hyperlink is missing.